For all faults, leaks and difficulties contact us 24 hours a day, 7 days a week, on 1300 851 636.

 Undetected Leak Grant

-South Gippsland Water provides assistance to eligible customers as a goodwill gesture, who experience and undetectable water leak at their property.
-Please contact us, as strict criteria apply such as unusually high volume of water recorded, the leak is not easily detected and the leak must be located and repaired by a licenced plumber.
+South Gippsland Water provides assistance to eligible customers as a goodwill gesture, who experience an undetectable water leak at their property.
+Please contact us as strict criteria apply, such as unusually high volume of water recorded, the leak is not easily detected and the leak must be located and repaired by a licensed plumber.

 An application must be received in writing including a brief explanation of circumstances and a copy of the plumbers invoice enclosed.